 The salt really does a lot to the bubur.
 It deepens the flavors immediately.

-Then the overal flavor.
+Then the overall flavor.
 Not bad but this porridge is water-based.
-That’s why it does not taste like typical porridge to me.
-I remember from travelling through Indonesia that almost all Indonesian porridges do taste a bit watery.
+That’s why it does not taste like a typical porridge to me.
+I remember from traveling through Indonesia that almost all Indonesian porridges do taste a bit watery.